Vice President for Programs and Policy

-Ms. Taft first joined the Fund in 2003, departing in 2008 to serve for two years as a legal advisor to the government of Uganda on war crimes prosecution and its case before the International Criminal Court.
+Ms. Taft Nasri first joined the Fund in 2003, departing in 2008 to serve for two years as a legal advisor to the government of Uganda on war crimes prosecution and its case before the International Criminal Court.
 She returned to FFP in December 2010 to resume leadership of the Transnational Threats Program.
-Prior to FFP, Ms. Taft worked for the US Institute of Peace (USIP) and the Public International Law and Policy Group (PILPG) for clients in Africa, Eastern Europe, the Caucasus and South Asia on post-conflict security sector reform initiatives, peace negotiations, and constitution drafting.
+Prior to FFP, Ms. Taft Nasri worked for the US Institute of Peace (USIP) and the Public International Law and Policy Group (PILPG) for clients in Africa, Eastern Europe, the Caucasus and South Asia on post-conflict security sector reform initiatives, peace negotiations, and constitution drafting.
 She has published numerous reports, articles, and opinion pieces on early warning, post-conflict legal and security sector reform, peacebuilding and civil society engagement, and countering weak and fragile states.

 She is a co-editor and author of “Peace Operations: Trends, Progress, and Prospects,” published by Georgetown University Press in June of 2008 and co-author, with Nate Haken, of the compendium, “Violence in Nigeria: Patterns and Trends,” published by Springer Press in April 2015.
-Ms. Taft is a graduate of Temple University in Philadelphia and has a Master’s Degree in International Relations from American University in Washington, DC.
+Ms. Taft Nasri is a graduate of Temple University in Philadelphia and has a Master’s Degree in International Relations from American University in Washington, DC.
 She divides her time between Washington, DC and Tunis, Tunisia.